o1243535241/O/readme.txt

 O ... so what is not normal ai, what we have now, is braine not health and invetsigate please people in clinics, so this people can told something like "bird, toilet, rock ..." and they can told "i want to toilet" they make just mix of words without connection .... but normal make connection "dont touch rock....", so now up this logic on up level, we have physics/math/langueges/meddicine........ and no connection between them .... why our ai is not normal, to make connection between this all we must use word/logic "O", then maybe when our AI will look on O like on main scince will be some O/normal result, now if you dont make O cconnections you try to make from not very braine  psychopaths - very braine  psychopaths, just maybe use O like center but here is unlogic when 1 is center but she is also round, maybe need use 1/I/black/ball like center and center is our I. but O is like 1 try to go to self/1 and maybe is symbol of working/mind when 1 just sleep mind, just use your own logic/braine and look on 1 and O and 5 pentagram.

-O ... i see tabu on O from gov/web/scince/buisness.... side, i need all what you have but autonomic for self, factory/devise of paper ... computer ... energy i need decenralized of all, with this all from self point i must give % to O/papers/energy.... this % for not normal people who cant make with self braine of health this all, now your lion shit system get % from all and make stronger not nonormal people, make stronger another shit lions like you... i need O becouse shit/evil now previl
+O ... i need all what you have but autonomic for self, factory/devise of paper ... computer ... energy i need decenralized of all, with this all from self point i must give % to O/papers/energy.... this % for not normal people who cant make with self braine of health this all, now your lion shit system get % from all and make stronger not nonormal people, make stronger another shit lions like you... i need O becouse shit/evil now previl

 O .... we need forever logic, cross time maybe if i will be use just 12345 maybe all will be not works, but if use % i know that for example someone give 1% progress and this 1% make each day 1% of progrees, if this 1% somone will kill we know that 1 - 1 = 0 but also o - 1 = -1 so this 1% still make situation not so worse maybe, maybe % is mensure what can goes ccross time...